organicmaps/organicmaps.github.io/content/faq/map.md

 <img src="/images/faq/faq-map-blue-arrow.jpg" width="400px"/>

-This arrow shows direction from your location to the point and distance.
+This arrow shows direction and distance from your location to selected POI.
 You should enable location to see it.
-Press this button to see fullscreen indicator of orientation and distance.
+Pressing this button gets fullscreen indicator of orientation and distance.
-You can use it for azimuth navigation if routing is not possible for some reason.
+You can use it for azimuth navigation if step-by-step routing is not possible for some reason.

 ### What does icon bellow zoom buttons mean?